Syrmia: 20th century

-In 1991, Croatia declared its independence from SFR Yugoslavia, and the Croatian War of Independence ensued shortly thereafter.
+In 1991, Croatia declared its independence from Yugoslavia, and the Croatian War of Independence ensued shortly thereafter.
 The Serbs self-proclaimed in one part western Syrmia an autonomous region called the "Serbian Autonomous Region of Eastern Slavonia, Baranja and Western Syrmia".
 This region was one of the two Serbian autonomous regions that formed the self-declared and unrecognized Republic of Serbian Krajina.
-The region was ethnically cleansed of its Croat and some other non-Serb population leading to some of the most serious violation of human rights including the Lovas killings, the Tovarnik massacre, the Vukovar massacre and other crimes.
+The region was ethnically cleansed of its Croat and some other non-Serb population leading to some of the most serious violation of human rights including the Lovas killings, the Tovarnik massacre, the Vukovar massacre, and other crimes.
 The autonomous regions lasted until 1995, when it was reintegrated in Croatia.
 After the war, a number of towns and municipalities in the Croatian part of Syrmia were designated Areas of Special State Concern.

 Demographics

-In 2002, the population of Syrmia in Serbia was 790,697.
-668,745 (84.58%) were Serb.
-In 2001, the population of the Croatian Vukovar-Srijem county was 204,768.
-The census showed, that Croats made up 78.3% of total population, Serbs 15.5%, Hungarians 1%, Rusyns 0.9% and others.
+According to the 2022 census in Serbia, the territory of Serbian part of Syrmia had a population of 339,881 inhabitants, composed of 83.5% of Serbs, 2.2% of Croats, 2.1% of Slovaks, 2% of Roma, and 1.1% of Hungarians.

+According to the 2021 census in Croatia, the territory of Croatian part of Syrmia (the Vukovar-Srijem county), had a population of 143,113 inhabitants, composed of 81.6% of Croats and 13.5% of Serbs.

+Towns

+List of towns in Syrmia with over 10,000 inhabitants: